- Paul’s Journey as a Student

 This is ‘svatantra’.”

-This led in 1979, after a formal request and acceptance by Desikachar as a student immediately following that first meeting in 1976, to a two year residence in South India studying and practising within the traditional setting of teacher and apprentice pupil meeting together one to one.
+This led in 1979, after a formal request and acceptance by Desikachar as a pupil immediately following that first meeting in 1976, to a two year residence in South India studying and practising within the traditional setting of teacher and apprentice pupil meeting together one to one.

 “Yoga is a process by which you grow into self understanding.”